pythonanywhere/flask-tutorials/tutorial-2.md

 IMAGE HERE

 Click on the link to edit the field, and enter the name of the virtualenv you created earlier, `flask-tutorial`.
-The system will think for a second, and then fill in the full path to the virtualenv.
+The system will think for a second, and then fill in a full path to the virtualenv.
 A virtualenv is just a directory in your private file storage -- but because you're using virtualenvwrapper, it's in a specific directory that PythonAnywhere knows about, so you can just specify the name.

 Now that we've made a change on the "Web" tab, the next step is to reload the website to make that change take effect.
-Scroll back up to the top of the page, and click the green "Reload" button (which is the stand-alone equivalent of the reload button in the editor that we were using in the last part of the tutorial).
+Scroll back up to the top of the page, and click the green "Reload" button (which is the stand-alone equivalent of the reload button in the editor that we were using before).
 Wait for the spinner to disappear, and then right-click your site's name to visit it.
 If all went well, it should display just like it did before, showing all of the comments that were already there.
 Hooray!